RocketSmash9000/IATL/README.md

 - Use WASD to move
 - Use Q/E to rotate
 - Use Numpad Enter to get to the credits

+### Go to the wiki tab for more info about the game

 ### Join IATL's official Discord server [here](https://www.discord.gg/qxtpDyQRpv)